flipperdevices/flipperzero-firmware/ReadMe.md

 - Added [faploader: more subsystem headers in API table #1742 (By hedger)](https://github.com/flipperdevices/flipperzero-firmware/pull/1742)
 - Moved Clock to FAP App
 - Moved Spectrum Analyzer to FAP App
-- Moved SubGHz Remote to FAP App (Not Working Yet)
+- Moved SubGHz Remote to FAP App (Not Working Yet, So Reverted To Internal)
 - Moved iButton to FAP App (Someone please confirm functionality to me on Discord)
 - Moved U2F to FAP App (Someone please confirm functionality to me on Discord)
+- Moved GPIO to FAP App (Someone please confirm functionality to me on Discord)

 <details>
   <summary><B>TO DO</b></summary><br/>